-But how do people across industry view these technologies?
-Will technology make their work lives more effective, efficient and rewarding or will technology just add one more set of tasks to their already overstretched capacity, or worse, replace their roles altogether?
-Why should people embrace change if benefits to them are not obvious?
-Clearly a strategy to manage change and engage people with digital transformation will be essential to capitalize on the potential for these technologies.
-Digital transformation technology, if designed and implemented effectively, leverages the strengths of people and technology, and combines them to create new capabilities delivering greater value more effectively, more rapidly, and with greater fulfilment for people doing the work.
-If people are unclear on what digital transformation means, if they feel unprepared to be successful, and do not understand what is in it for them, then rate of uptake will lag.
+Clearly, a strategy to manage change and engage people with digital transformation will be essential to capitalize on the potential for these technologies.
+Digital transformation technology, if designed and implemented effectively, leverages the strengths of people and technology, and combines them to create new capabilities delivering greater value more effectively, more rapidly, and with greater fulfillment for the people doing the work.
+If people are unclear about what digital transformation means, feel unprepared to be successful, or do not understand how it will benefit them directly, then the rate of uptake will lag.